Anne Basset

 Anne Basset (1520 – before 1558) was an English lady-in-waiting of the Tudor period, reputed to have been the mistress of King Henry VIII.

 Biography

 Anne was born in 1520, the fourth child of Sir John Basset and Honor Grenville (daughter of Sir Thomas Grenville of Stowe in Kilkhampton, Cornwall and his wife Isabella).
 As her father died when she was young, Anne was brought up by her mother and stepfather, Arthur Plantagenet, Lord Lisle, in the English enclave of Calais.
 Lord Lisle was the illegitimate son of Edward IV of England, and thus Henry VIII's uncle.

+Anne Basset to Madame de Lisle ma bonne mere a Calleys on 24 March 1536: Thanks her for all her kindness.
+Begs her to send her some cloth for shirts, not so thin as she sent before; and some hose, and a little money for her devotions.
+I have tried to find out, as you desired, what my Lady would like.
+She would like some needle-cases.
+While Lady Lisle drafted her reply to Anne Basset, as she was wont to do:I send you God's blessing, and my charge to you to please my Lord and Lady, and that you keep you a good maiden.

+I send you money to buy smocks, because you say that which I sent you was too thin.
+I also send you hose cloths, because the hosier here knows not the bigness of your legs.
+I have sent my Lady a needle-case; but as I had no time to work it, I trust she will "take it gree," and I will send a better.